Groups Forming Now

 - A check-out This can be quick (1 minute each) or longer, I don’t time this round either, but I like to leave 5 to 10 minutes or so, depending on the number of people.
 Everyone speaks and gives their overall impact and takeaways for the circle, with a particular focus on appreciations.
 The check-out round is often very powerful.

 That’s it.
 Easy-peasy, at least at the level of structure.
 In the more advanced circles I run, I barely even lead any more, my role is more of the time-keeper, which I enjoy doing.
 Even in beginner circles, once they really “drop-in” and get it, and I see powerful circling and circlee-ing (aka “clienting”) happening, I tend to drop out of the leader role, relax my vigilance, and declare it, telling them they don’t need a leader any more (since they are circling each other perfectly) and to just continue what they are doing.
-When this happens it tends to be a blissful experience, of watching my “children” circle each other and barely intervening except in a role of appreciation or providing gentle feedback or reflections if anything seems a bit “off”.
-“Gentle feedback” means that I will fully own my sense of “off-ness” and say something like “it seems to me that [XYZ] is happening, but I may be totally off here (or, I am not fully tracking y’all and this may be my limitation), so if you are all happy here just carry on and ignore me“.
+When this happens it tends to be a blissful experience, of watching my “children” circle each other and barely intervening except in a role of appreciation or providing gentle feedback or reflections if anything seems a bit “off”, or if I myself am triggered about something.